tsoding/olive.c/README.md

 Simple graphics library that does not have any dependencies and renders everything into the given memory pixel by pixel.
 Visit [https://tsoding.org/olive.c/](https://tsoding.org/olive.c/) to see some demos.

+The name is pronounced as "olivets" which is a Ukrainian word for "pencil" ("олівець").

 ## Quick Start

 > The truly reusable code is the one that you can simply copy-paste.